ila-w/mac-folder-tutorial/tutorial.md

 > **Warning**
 > Make sure to have a backup of all important files in a separate
-> location like on a flash drive or in OneDrive before procedding any
+> location like on a flash drive or in OneDrive before proceeding any
 > further.
 Using a UNIX Terminal on any computer can change the
 > computer's file system and data.